Icinga/docker-icinga2/README.md

 For Icinga Web 2 we have to figure out if a system like `systemctl` is required, if a simple script can handle it, or if we don't need an init system at all.

 ### Plugins
-We will make at least the official monitorig plugins available in the Icinga 2 containers.
+We will make at least the official monitoring plugins available in the Icinga 2 containers.
 Users can extend the plugin set by using our Icinga 2 image as a base image and installing additional plugins on top.
 Additionally plugins can be made available through mount points.

 Another option that can be evaluated in the future is the possibility of having a separate image only for plugins.
 In this case Icinga 2 must be able to call those plugins remotely somehow.
-This is an early stage idea and would require furhter research.
+This is an early stage idea and would require further research.

 ### Database Schema
 Our containers take care that the initial database schema is applied.
 On each start the container should check if an update is available and apply that as well.